-While each disaster creates its own unique circumstances and special needs, Salvation Army disaster relief efforts focus on seven core services.
+For more than 100 years, The Salvation Army has been responding to natural disasters and other emergencies within the United States.
+No matter the season, Salvation Army mobile feeding units and teams of trained disaster workers are always ready to offer help, hope and healing to disaster survivors and rescue workers.
+While each disaster creates its own unique circumstances and special needs, Salvation Army disaster relief efforts focus on several core services.
 These services may be modified based on the magnitude of the disaster and adapted to meet the specific needs of individual survivors.

 Many disaster survivors and first responders experience emotional distress after a traumatic event such as a disaster.
 The Salvation Army deploys specially trained individuals to offer emotional and spiritual care to rescue workers and disaster survivors who may need a listening ear, a shoulder to cry on or a word of encouragement.
 Emotional and Spiritual Care workers are also able to answer questions about the disaster recovery process and how to find and receive services.